deablosf/the-hell-am-i-cooking/README.md

 ### What 3rd party API are you using
 Puppy recipes : http://www.recipepuppy.com/api/

 For example:

 http://www.recipepuppy.com/api/?i=onions,garlic&q=omelet&p=3

 Optional Parameters:

-i : comma delimited ingredients q : normal search query p : page format=xml : if you want xml instead of json
+i : comma delimited ingredients

+q : normal search query

+p : page

+format=xml : if you want xml instead of json

 ### Wireframe
 I dont have one drawn.
 It'll have a search bar and output 10 choices with images.
 From there if you click the image it'll take you to the recipe.
+Whither I can seperate this by eatibles and drinkibles is still up in the air.

 ### Expected roadblocks
 Everything, like always.